Blendify/blender-manual/trunk/blender_docs/manual/physics/fluid/types/obstacle.rst

 Boundary type
    Determines the stickiness of the obstacle surface, called "Surface Adhesion".
-   Surface Adhesion depends in real-world on the fluid and the graininess or friction/adhesion/absorption qualities of the surface.
+   Surface Adhesion depends in the real world on the fluid and the graininess or friction/adhesion/absorption qualities of the surface.

    No Slip